 Banks are cautious of relying on commission income because commission income is not guaranteed and can fluctuate.

-Some months, your income can skyrocket but in other months your turnaround may reduce significantly.
+Some months, your income can skyrocket but in other months your turnaround may reduce significantly for seasonal reasons.

 Lenders are more comfortable with those who earn a regular monthly salary.

 However, there are lenders that may still allow you to borrow.